--THINK AHEAD--

 AD VALOREM TAX: This refers to a PERCENTAGE TAX, in which a SPECIFIC FIXED % OF TAX is imposed on the selling price of each unit of a good sold e.g a tax of 2% per pack of cigarettes sold.

-CONSUMER TAX BURDEN: Refers to the PORTION of the tax PAID BY THE CONSUMER.
+CONSUMER TAX BURDEN: Refers to the PORTION of the tax burden PAID BY THE CONSUMER.
 It is equal to the CHANGE IN PRICE PAID * OUTPUT.

-PRODUCER TAX BURDEN: Refers to the PORTION of the tax PAID BY THE PRODUCER.
+PRODUCER TAX BURDEN: Refers to the PORTION of the tax burden PAID BY THE PRODUCER.
 It is equal to the CHANGE IN PRICE RECEIVED * OUTPUT.